Education: Lane Community College

 While in Quito, we stay in a hotel.
 In Otavalo, we stay in tents, and in the Galapagos, we are in hotels.
+During our service portion in Las Cochas, we will be sleeping in tents.
 Showers are available in Quito and the Galapagos; however, we shower every three to four days to conserve resources and support sustainability.
 Bathrooms are a mix of flush toilets and latrines.

 A leader-escorted round-trip flight will be available (but not required) for those travelers who wish to fly with a leader out of Miami, FL (MIA).
 Please contact our office for details.